 This was not surprising.
 AI language models are trained on web data, and they build their "knowledge" from content that exists across the internet — documentation, articles, forum discussions, social media mentions, product directories, and review sites.
 A brand that has no presence across these surfaces simply does not exist in the model's world.
 Having a great product is necessary but insufficient.
 If no indexable content describes your product in a way AI engines can extract and cite, you are invisible.

 The irony was motivating.
 We had built the tools to measure exactly this problem.
-Now we needed to eat our own dog food and solve it for ourselves.
-The question was not theoretical — it was existential: could AuraCite use its own platform to go from zero AI visibility to measurable brand awareness, and if so, how long would it take?
+Now we needed to use the same workflow on our own brand.
+The question was practical: could AuraCite turn a weak public entity footprint into a measurable AI visibility program, and which actions would produce repeatable signals?

 We set up AuraCite to track itself.
 We configured monitoring for key queries that our potential customers would ask AI engines — queries like "best GEO tools," "AI visibility tracking platform," "generative engine optimization software," and "how to monitor brand mentions in ChatGPT."
 We established a weekly measurement cadence, and we documented everything.
 This case study is the result.